OutSystems/docs-bestpractices/src/architecture/architecture/04-soa-architectures.md

 platform-version: o11
 ---

-# Service-Oriented Architectures for OutSystems applications
+# Service-oriented architectures for OutSystems applications

 When abstracting your concepts into OutSystems Services, you **must** make sure that the core of your Services is: